 As I admired the sunset from the hill above Golden Gate bridge, the city of San Francisco glittered far away in the dying light.
-This is one of those great cities that everybody recognize without even visiting it.
+This city doesn’t need an introduction.
+Even if you’ve never set foot here, you’ve already been.
+The movies took care of that.
+The hills, the cable cars, that damn bridge.
+It’s all been burned into your retinas by decades of film and half-remembered dreams.

 Golden Gate bridge, San Francisco Sunset above the Golden Gate bridge.